h586613/a1dat250/dat250-expass2.md

 * **Technical problems that you encountered during installation and use of Java Persistence Architecture (JPA) and how you resolved them:**

+  not a technical problem, but more of a question: <br>
+  when you say "implement the domain model" in the task, i am happy as soon as i have implemented the relationships, but when looking at the code, i see that there are todos for implementing more than what is specified in the task, or is implementing the getters and setters implied in the task somewhere?
+This uncertainty is the reason for my usage of Lombok @Getter and @Setter.

 * **A link to your code for experiment 2 above.
 Make sure the included test case passes!:**

 * **An explanation of how you inspected the database tables:**